 In 1996, Fred moved to Metter, GA to accept a position producing the “Seeds From the Sower” program by Dr. Michael Guido, and Fred and Jon were finally close enough to collaborate much more often, producing two comedy albums; “Comedy Skits And Songs,” and “Comedy Cookout.”
 Listen to sample tracks and buy either or both CDs by clicking here.

 Their first radio release came in 1997, “Testimony Show,” on the Capitol Enterprises radio compilation, and met with much enthusiasm by gospel DJ’s who could relate to the message.
 In 1999 they released “Attack of the Monster Tongue,” their biggest hit, which went on to score the 79th song in the Top 80 as listed in the Singing News the month after it was released.

-Listen to “Attack of the Monster Tongue” by clicking the player below.
+Listen to a preview segment of “Attack of the Monster Tongue” by clicking the player below.

 Another great response was received by the Christmas release “The Great Church Robbery,” inspired by “the Grinch” story.
 It still gets airplay by request each holiday season to this day.

-Listen to “The Great Church Robbery” by clicking the player below.
+Listen to a preview snippet of “The Great Church Robbery” by clicking the player below.